With scripture, we absolutely prove (100%) that Jesus was “not” speaking symbolically in the Bread of Life Discourse – John Chapter 6:22-71

 Moses did not eat or drink for forty days and forty nights.
 (Exodus 34:28) Jesus did not eat or drink for forty days and forty nights.
 Matt 4:2

 Through blood, Moses was the mediator of the old covenant.
 (Exodus 24:8) Through blood, Jesus is the mediator of the new covenant.
 Heb 12:24

-The laws of 10 Commandments were received by Moses on a mountain, Mount Sinai.
+The laws of the Ten Commandments were received by Moses on a mountain, Mount Sinai.
 Jesus delivered the Beatitudes on a mountain, Sermon on the Mount.

 Moses is considered the greatest teacher in the Old Testament.
 Jesus is considered the greatest teacher in the New Testament.